yoember/yoember.github.io/index.md

 In the above Route we create a new record and it will be the `model`.
 It automatically appears in the controller and in the template.
 In the `saveLibrary` action we accept a param and we save that model, after we send the application back to Libraries home page with `transitionTo`.

 There is an Ember.js built in action (event) `willTransition`, which will be called when you leave a page (route).
-In our case, we use this action to reset the model if we didn't save in the database before.
+In our case, we use this action to reset the model if we haven't saved in the database before.

 ### Homework

 Improve further your Contact Page.

 1. Create a `contact` model with `email` and with `message` field.
 2. Save that model in the server when someone click on "Send" button on Contact form.
-Update your contact.js controller.
+Update your `contact.js` controller.
 3. Create an Admin page under `http://localhost:4200/admin/contacts`
 4. List all saved messages in a table.